-Sales effectiveness is a fairly simple concept—to be effective and meet goals, , you need to win deals.
-But the most successful reps and leaders know that you need pipeline and multiple deals to realistically hit goals.
-It's unwise to "put too many eggs in one basket" and rely heavily on one major deal to close.
+Sales effectiveness is a fairly simple concept—to be effective and succeed, you need to win deals.
+But the most successful reps and leaders know that to realistically hit goals, multiple deals in the pipeline are needed.
+It's unwise to put too many eggs in one basket and rely heavily on one major deal to close.

 When it comes to sales ramp and on-boarding, your ramp up time can be an indication of the effectiveness of your training.
 Are reps showing a marked improvement investing time in a certain set of materials?
 Are other materials or coaching efforts showing zero impact?
-Time is money for a salesperson, so ensuring they are not only investing the time to enhance their skills, but also investing that time in the most effective places is key.
+Time is money for a salesperson, so ensuring they are not only investing the time to enhance their skills, but also investing that time effectively is key.

 Believe it or not, employee engagement—specifically sales rep engagement—has a huge impact on your overall sales effectiveness and performance.
 When reps are engaged in their role, they are motivated and achieve higher levels of performance.
 When engagement is low, however, it means your sales effectiveness is suffering.

 Sales team members can become disengaged for many reasons.
 Sometimes it's because they feel the compensation they're being offered isn't enough.
 Sometimes it's because of stress or burnout.
 Learning how to identify the signs of sales burnout can help you create a more positive environment for your team members.

 If your team isn't as engaged as you'd like them to be, ask them what you can do to make their jobs easier.
 Employees who have access to the coaching tools and compensation information they need are less stressed and more productive.

 Getting the Right Data to Measure Sales Effectiveness